COVIDSchoolDataHub/StateAssmtDataRepository/Version 2.1/state code/Connecticut/README.md

     5. Temp

 ## Process
-The do files need to be executed in the following order.
+    Place all do files in the CT folder.

-    1. 01_CT_Cleaning.do

-    2. 02_CT_Cleaning_2021.do

-    3. 03_CT_2021_EDFACTS.do

-You can run CT_Main_File.do after setting the appropriate file paths.
+    Set the appropriate file paths in CT_Main_File.do

+    Running CT_Main_File.do will execute all the do files in order.

 ### Note: Install the "labutil" package for the code to run (necessary for "labmask" command):